 The cheetah’s unique morphology and physiology allow it to attain the extreme speeds for which it’s famous.

-The cheetah’s undercoat ranges in colour from light tan to deep gold and is marked by solid black spots.
+The cheetah’s undercoat ranges in color from light tan to deep gold and is marked by solid black spots.

 Cheetahs have between 2,000 and 3,000 spots, which help them camouflage themselves.